thaiqt0002/thaiqt0002/README.md

 - Im now a part of University of Information Technology (UIT-HCM).

-- Hmm, it's like at the moment im writing this portfolio, i don't have much thing to write yet.
+- Hmm, at the moment i write this portfolio, i don't have much thing to show yet.
 Hope i will have more in the future.

 - My main target is become a fullstack developer.